romanzrv/lottoland/README.md

 ```
 "C:\Program Files\Google\Chrome\Application\chrome.exe" --disable-web-security --allow-file-access-from-files --user-data-dir
 ```
-By this way yoy can disable the Chrome security policy and display the page successfully.
+By this way you can disable the Chrome security policy and display the page successfully.